keboola/ex-storage/README.md

 }
 ```

-For incremental loading, you the `changedSince` parameter can be provided:
+For incremental loading, you can provide the `changedSince` parameter:

 ```
 {